Apply for a licence to self‑insure

 For more information on the criteria and process, see:

-- Self-insurance under the Safety, Rehabilitation and Compensation Act 1988 on the Attorney General Department’s website
+- Self-insurance under the Safety, Rehabilitation and Compensation Act 1988 on the Department of Employment and Workplace Relations website

 - Minister's Guidelines to assess applications for a declaration of eligibility for a self-insurance licence